SimpleSamples/docs/docs/framework/wpf/data/data-binding-overview.md

  [!code-xaml[BindNonTextProperty#BackgroundBindingCompact](../../../../samples/snippets/csharp/VS_Snippets_Wpf/BindNonTextProperty/CS/Page2.xaml#backgroundbindingcompact)]

- Other than setting the <xref:System.Windows.FrameworkElement.DataContext%2A> property on an element directly, inheriting the <xref:System.Windows.FrameworkElement.DataContext%2A> value from an ancestor (such as the button in the first example), and explicitly specifying the binding source by setting the <xref:System.Windows.Data.Binding.Source%2A> property on the <xref:System.Windows.Data.Binding> (such as the button the last example), you can also use the <xref:System.Windows.Data.Binding.ElementName%2A> property or the <xref:System.Windows.Data.Binding.RelativeSource%2A> property to specify the binding source.
+ Other than setting the <xref:System.Windows.FrameworkElement.DataContext%2A> property on an element directly, inheriting the <xref:System.Windows.FrameworkElement.DataContext%2A> value from an ancestor (such as the button in the first example), and explicitly specifying the binding source by setting the <xref:System.Windows.Data.Binding.Source%2A> property on the <xref:System.Windows.Data.Binding> (such as the button in the last example), you can also use the <xref:System.Windows.Data.Binding.ElementName%2A> property or the <xref:System.Windows.Data.Binding.RelativeSource%2A> property to specify the binding source.
 The <xref:System.Windows.Data.Binding.ElementName%2A> property is useful when you are binding to other elements in your application, such as when you are using a slider to adjust the width of a button.
 The <xref:System.Windows.Data.Binding.RelativeSource%2A> property is useful when the binding is specified in a <xref:System.Windows.Controls.ControlTemplate> or a <xref:System.Windows.Style>.
 For more information, see [Specify the Binding Source](../../../../docs/framework/wpf/data/how-to-specify-the-binding-source.md).

 <a name="specifying_the_path_to_the_value"></a>
 ### Specifying the Path to the Value